Learn to Ride in the Bay Area

 Students are expected to conduct themselves in a professional manner.
 We have a ZERO tolerance policy for alcohol and other drugs.
 Students who fail to respond to coaching or intentionally interfere with other students learning may be asked to leave.
 Our goal is to create a safe, positive learning environment.

 Refunds and Rescheduling

-If you reschedule 6 business days or more you can reschedule one time for free.
+If you reschedule 6 business days prior to the first day of your first day of class or more, you can reschedule one time for free.
 If you reschedule 5 business days or less it is $158.

 This is a non-refundable course.
 You may cancel up to 5 business days before the class, minus a $100 service charge.
 If you cancel within 5 business days, you forfeit the entire course fee, or must pay a partial fee of $158 to return as a standby.